kentezrabetita/kentezrabetita/README.md

 ## About me

-- 🧑🏻‍🎓 Computer science student at [Caraga State University](https://www.carsu.edu.ph)
+- 🧑🏻‍🎓 Student of life, learning new things everyday
 - 🔭 I’m currently working on my side projects
 - 🌱 I’m currently learning next.js, typescript, oauth, prisma, trpc
 - 🤝 I’m looking to collaborate on any web app projects